Oslo-Nye-Fagskole/git-essentials/Managing workflow with branches.md

 Because both the fix branch and the elites branch modified **infantry.txt**, Git will raise a **merge conflict** when merging `main` into `add-elites`.

-Open the file and you’ll see conflict markers:
+Open the file and you'll see conflict markers:

 * The `main` branch shows the corrected infantry squad (*Imperial Guard Squad*).
 * Your branch shows the elite additions.